Bachelor of Science in Education in

 At Ship, we want only the best students to enter teaching, so our

 admission standards are high.
 Those who successfully complete the program are qualified to apply for a teaching certificate in the area the choose to concentrate in, which makes graduates eligible to teach in fourth through eighth grade classrooms.

 Why study Elementary/Middle Level Education at Ship

 Shippensburg University has a rich heritage of preparing some of the finest teachers in the region.
 Our outstanding faculty is devoted to designing and teaching a demanding, relevant, philosophical and clinical curriculum.
 Our graduates have one of the highest pass rates on the

 Praxis teacher certification exams among the fourteen Pennsylvania state universities.
 Ship’s program is accredited by the National Council for Accreditation of Teacher Education (NCATE), and meets high national standards of excellence.

-All BS Education students must complete a total of 120 credit hours:
+All Education students must complete a total of 120 credit hours:

 - General Education Courses: All undergraduate students are required to complete the university's general education program, which provides a balanced liberal arts foundation.

-- Early Childhood/Elementary PK-4 Courses: Course descriptions, scheduling strategies, and the complete program curriculum are available on the
+- Professional Core Courses: Course descriptions, scheduling strategies, and the complete program curriculum are available on the Teacher Education website.

 - Clinical Field Experiences: Each set of field experience hours places students in formal classroom situations in which they have increasing responsibility for children, providing instruction, using educational strategies and techniques, taking on leadership roles within the school environment, and working with dedicated professionals in the field.
 Student teaching is the culminating field experience and occurs for one semester during the senior year.
-It involves a sixteen-week teaching assignment at a PK-4 grade level school in south central Pennsylvania.
+It involves a sixteen-week assignment at a 4-8 grade level in a school in south central Pennsylvania.